A recent Wyzowl survey found that 9 out of 10 people trust what a customer says about a business more than what the business says about itself.

 This leads on from the above, but gives the customer the opportunity to delve deeper into what it was that attracted them to your business.

-It’s also a great way to attract new customers as, according to a 2019 Wyzowl survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service had helped another person like them.
+It’s also a great way to attract new customers as, according to our recent survey, 2 out of 3 people say they’d be more likely to make a purchase after watching a testimonial video demonstrating how a business, product, or service had helped another person like them.

 5. Specifically, what was the best thing about our product or service?